mids-w203/reading/confidence_intervals.md

-# Confidence Intervals
+# Foundations of Agnostic Statistics

-Read section 3.4.1, Confidence Intervals, on pages 124-127.
+Please read section 3.4.1, *Confidence Intervals*, on pages 124-127 of *Foundations of Agnostic Statistics*.